 - Field trips should be well planned and objectives listed.
-Special attention should be paid to the grade level, distance of trip, educational soundness, availability of gas and vehicles, the cost factor, and the state of the economy. - All trips should come as an outgrowth of a unit of study and follow-up activities should result. - Movies are not recommended as an educational field trip. - Duplication of field trips across grade levels is not allowed two years in succession. - Shopping sprees on field trips are not allowed. - All students must have signed permission slips to participate in all field trips (including walking trips). - Any questions or problems concerning field trips that do not meet policy guidelines should be submitted to the executive director of human resources/auxiliary services for a decision. - All field trips will be evaluated according to policy by the principal and the superintendent for approval of disapproval.
+Special attention should be paid to the grade level, distance of trip, educational soundness, availability of gas and vehicles, the cost factor, and the state of the economy. - All trips should come as an outgrowth of a unit of study and follow-up activities should result. - Movies are not recommended as an educational field trip. - Duplication of field trips across grade levels is not allowed two years in succession. - Only one field trip per grade level requiring bus transportation will be planned.
+The entire grade level will participate. - Shopping sprees on field trips are not allowed. - All students must have signed permission slips to participate in all field trips (including walking trips). - Any questions or problems concerning field trips that do not meet policy guidelines should be submitted to the superintendent-executive director of human resources/auxiliary services for a decision. - All field trips will be evaluated according to policy by the principal and the superintendent for approval of disapproval.

-NOTE: All trips shall be described on the form entitled Field Trip Request.
+NOTE: All trips shall be described on the form entitled Field Trip Request Principal's Request for Extra Transportation.
 These forms are available in the principal's office and must be signed by the principal and the executive director of human resources/auxiliary services.